NikhilSinha0/NBA-Game-Predictions/README.md

 # Summer_Project

-Command to run the crawler in /crawler is "python main.py"
+Command to run the crawler in /crawler is "./run_crawler.bat"

 Make sure to first install dependencies using the command "pip install -r requirements.txt"